AxelHumeau/LobsterLang/README.md

 ```

 ### Launch LobsterLang Interpreter
-To launch the LobsterLang interpreter, all you need is to launch the binary 'glados' without any argument
+To launch the LobsterLang interpreter, all you need to do is to launch the binary 'glados' without any argument
 ```bash
 ./glados
 ```

 ### Launch the LobsterLang Compiler
-To launch the LobsterLang interpreter, you will can precise multiple flags.
+To launch the LobsterLang compiler, you can precise multiple flags.
+By default, the file will be compiled and interpreted by the Virtual Machine
 The file compiled will be in the format `filename`.o
-By default, the file will be compiled and interpreted by the Virtual Machine
 ```bash
 ./glados [-flags] `filename`
 ```